Remote Monitoring of Two-State Markov Sources via Random Access Channels: an Information Freshness vs. State Estimation Entropy Perspective: Optimum State Estimation

-In the reactive case, the derivation of the \ac{APP} logarithmic ratio is based on the recursive computation of the state probabilities for the $2M$-states \ac{HMM} described in Section \ref{sec:HMM_reactive}.
-Following the steps of the forward-backward algorithm recursions, we have:
+In the reactive case, the derivation of the \ac{APP} logarithmic ratio is based on the recursive computation of the state probabilities for the $2M$-states \ac{HMM} described in Sec.~\ref{sec:HMM_reactive}.
+Following the steps of the forward-backward algorithm recursions, \revTwo{and recalling that $\sigma_n=(X_n, S_n)$} we have:

-In \eqref{eq:P_react}, (a) follows from the law of total probability, (b) from straightforward application of Bayes' Theorem, and (c) by exploiting the Markov property.
-At every step, the \ac{APP} logarithmic ratio can be evaluated as
+In \eqref{eq:P_react}, (a) follows from the law of total probability, (b) from \revOne{conditioning on the past state and on $Y^{n-1}$}, and (c) by exploiting the Markov property.
+At every step, the \ac{APP} logarithmic ratio can be evaluated as }

-We remark that the complexity of the calculation entailed by the recursion grows quadratically with the number of states in the \ac{HMM}, i.e., the complexity grows with $M^2$.
-We describe in the following a sub-optimal algorithm that computes approximate values of the \ac{APP} logarithmic ratios with a complexity that is independent on the number of sources.
-This makes it suited in cases in which $M$ is large.
+\revTwo{We remark that the complexity of the calculation entailed by the recursion grows quadratically with the number of states in the \ac{HMM}, i.e., with $M^2$.
+We describe in the following a sub-optimal algorithm that computes approximate values of the \ac{APP} logarithmic ratios with a complexity that is independent of the number of sources.
+This makes it suited in cases in which $M$ is large.}